Periodic and chaotic dynamics in a map-based neuron model: Dynamical core of the Chialvo map

 \subsection{Auxiliary results on dynamical core}

 This subsection contains several results concerning the dynamical core of the 1D Chialvo map, which will be of our interest in the next section (for example in the proof of Theorem \ref{thm:ai}).
+The technical proofs of Lemmas~\ref{lem:DynCore} and \ref{lem:UnstableFP} are postponed to Appendix~\ref{appendix:core}.

 \begin{lemma} For any $0\leq k<2$ there exists $r^*=r^*(k)$ such that for all $r\geq r^*(k)$ we have

 where $f_{r,k}(x)=x^2\exp(r-x)+k$ is the 1D Chialvo map and $c=2$ is its critical point.
 Moreover, for $k\neq 0$ the value of $r^*(k)$ can be chosen such that, in addition, for $r\geq r^*(k)$ the interval $[f_{r,k}^2(c),f_{r,k}(c)]$ contains exactly one fixed point $x_f$. \end{lemma}